nsa-/patriotwsgi/README.rst

     * redistribute this library
     * use this library
 You can't:
     * tell anyone that you're using this library.
-Especially you end users.
+Especially your end users.